Beauty, Style, Status, Comfort and Green Building

 1: as currently practiced green building means a lot of different things to different people, but since the purpose of this site it to promote "as green as possible", all of these things should be taken into account.

 2: there is all too often a terrible mismatch between client and architect where either the client or the architect leans much greener ideas than the other.
-The education process (or permanent lack of communication) can be a great source of stress in a project.
+Getting on the same track (or permanent lack of communication) can be a great source of stress in a project.

 3: the book "home" (see resource list) is an entertaining look at status & comfort.